ocramz/plot-light/README.md

 ## Usage

-To use this project you just need to import this module qualified (to avoid name clashes with any other modules you might have loaded on the side), for example as follows :
+To use this project you just need `import Graphics.Rendering.Plot.Light`.
+If GHC complains of name clashes you can import the module in "qualified" form.

-`import Graphics.Rendering.Plot.Light as P`

 ## Documentation